Walter L. Campbell Slave Trader

 The manifest states: MANIFEST OF NEGROES, MULATTOS, and PERSONS OF COLOR, taken on board the Jane Henderson where of G W Collins(?) is Master 137 tons, to be transported to the port of New Orleans in the district of Louisiana for the purpose of being sold or disposed of as slaves, or to be held in the service of labor.

-In upper right hand corner, the names B M and W L Campbell Baltimore is written.
-The shipper is identified a B M Campbell.
-The custom collector certified the above named slaves to be correct and dated November 26, 1852 The manifest continues: the slaves described have not been imported into the United State since the first day in January, one thousand eight hundred and eight and under the Laws of the State of Maryland are held to service or labor as Slaves and are not entitled to freedom under these laws, at a certain time and after a period of service.--SO HELP US GOD.
+In the upper right-hand corner, the names B M and W L Campbell Baltimore are written.
+The shipper is identified as B M Campbell.
+The custom collector certified the above-named slaves to be correct and dated November 26, 1852 The manifest continues: the slaves described have not been imported into the United State since the first day in January, one thousand eight hundred and eight and under the Laws of the State of Maryland are held to service or labor as Slaves and are not entitled to freedom under these laws, at a certain time and after a period of service.--SO HELP US GOD.

 More information to come.